n8henrie/n8henrie.github.io/_posts/2014-05-26-get-notified-when-your-internet-is-back-on.md

   2. A <a target="_blank" href="https://pushover.net/" title="Pushover: Simple Notifications for Android, iOS, and Desktop">Pushover</a> account and their mobile app
   3. A mobile device that can upload a file to Dropbox

-If you’ve read [my “Dropbox and Hazel” post](http://n8henrie.com/2011/06/dropvox-dropbox-hazel-and-omnifocus/ "DropVox, DropBox, Hazel, and OmniFocus - n8henrie.com") from a few years back, you can probably see where this is going.
+If you've read [my "Dropbox and Hazel" post](http://n8henrie.com/2011/06/dropvox-dropbox-hazel-and-omnifocus/ "DropVox, DropBox, Hazel, and OmniFocus - n8henrie.com") from a few years back, you can probably see where this is going.
 Basically, the idea is:

   1. Use cellular data on your mobile device to upload a very small file to a Dropbox folder that syncs to your Mac.
   2. Once internet connectivity is restored to your Mac, Dropbox will sync that file relatively quickly.